Ferris-Labs/site-draft/content/en/docs/Knowledge Base/Apprise_Notifications.md

 ---
-title: "Notifications Integration"
+title: "Notifications and Messaging"
-linkTitle: "Notifications Integration"
+linkTitle: "Notifications and Messaging"
 weight: -10
 description: >-
   How to integrate a notifications with the Ferris Platform.
 ---

+Ferris provides you access to over 40 notification services such as Slack, Email and Telegram.

 FerrisDX uses the Apprise Python Libs as an engine for notifiation dispatch.
 The power of Apprise gives you access to over 40 notification services.
-Ac omplete list is provided in a table and the end of the document.
+A complete list is provided in a table and the end of the document.

-In order to send notifications from your package all you need is to create a defined event type.
+In order to send notifications from your package you need is to create and emit a pre-defined event type.

-## Pre-Requisites

-In order to send notifcations

-* The Apprise Libs must be present in the Executor Image.

-* You must have the Apprise Notifications Packages installed and running.
-You can find the code base further below in document.

-* You must upload a secrets.json file for the Apprise Notifications Package.
-Please note that you should maintain a separate copy of the configs since this will not be displayed in your configuration manager since it contains credentials.

-* A sample configuration file is provided below.
-Please use the table based on Apprise documentation to understand the URL Template structure.

-* Once the Apprise Notifications Package is installed along with the configurations you must link the package to be triggered by the 'ferris.notifications.apprise.notification' event.

 ## How to send notifications from your package